Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 **“Those who believe and do not mix their belief with injustice** (i.e. shirk)**, for those there is safety and they are the rightly guided.”** (Al-An’ām 6:82)

-‘Abdullāh ibn Mas’ūd (رضي‬ الله عنه‬) said:
+‘Abdullāh ibn Mas’ūd (رضي الله عنه) said:

 *"When the verse: **"Those who believe and do not mix their belief with injustice** (i.e. shirk)**, for those there is safety and they are the rightly guided."** was revealed this was hard
 (to hear) for the Muslims.
 So they said: ‘O Messenger of Allāh, who of us does not make injustice to himself (by sinning)?’
 He said: ‘That is not what is meant.
 Verily it is shirk.
 Did you not hear what